nreinig3/job-matcher-webapp/README.md

 *Table 1: Results of visualization assessment using portions of job descriptions found on the internet as text input*

 Although the web app was built on the Doc2Vec model only, two other ML models were also trained on our job posting dataset.
-Those were TF-IDF (as a proxy for keyword tgraditional matching) and the [] model on Google Cloud's BQML platform.
+Those were TF-IDF (as a proxy for keyword tgraditional matching) and the textembedding-gecko@002 model on Google's BQML platform.
 For this evaluation, job postings were randomly fed into the models and the model's predicted job title was recorded.
 Unfortunately, the Doc2Vec model had the lowest performance of the three models:
 * Doc2Vec : 10% correct
 * TF-IDF : 42% correct
-* BQML (textembedding-gecko@002) : 61% correct
+* BQML textembedding-gecko@002 : 61% correct

 It's surprisingly the the Doc2Vec model performed worse than the more simple TF-IDF, which could be a real result or it may suggest that this test wasn't a good way to evaluate model performance.
 But assuming the test is a good proxy for the ability of the model to understand the meaning and context of the job descriptions, it's likely that the quality of the "most similar" job selections would improve if we implemented the BQML textembedding-gecko@002 model.